-Money at 30: Bumped Review — Earn Stocks When You Shop
+2022 Bumped Review — Yes You Really Can Earn Stocks When You Shop Online

-A few months ago, I distinctly remember scrolling through Instagram and coming across an ad for an app called Bumped.
+Some time ago, I distinctly remember scrolling through Instagram and coming across an ad for an app called Bumped.
 In the ad, it showed a transaction where someone had made a purchase at Starbucks and earned a small share of Starbucks stock as a reward.
-Obviously, as someone who reviews plenty of cash back apps and other finance tools, I found this idea deeply intriguing, but I did have some questions and, admittedly, some low expectations.
+Obviously, as someone who reviews plenty of cashback apps and other finance tools, I found this idea deeply intriguing, but I did have some questions and, admittedly, some low expectations.
 Still, I joined the waitlist and, sometime later, got word that I was now officially able to give the app a shot.

 Signing up for Bumped

-After my accounts were linked, the next step is to apply for a brokerage account with Bumped.
+To join Bumped, you’ll obviously need to create an account.
+This starts by entering your email address and creating a password.
+Then, the next step is to apply for a brokerage account with Bumped.
 This is necessary because the app will be rewarding you in actual stocks (which is also what makes it unique).
 The downside to this is that you’ll need to enter a bit more info than is required for some other finance apps, including entering your Social Security Number.
-You might also be asked to provide additional proof of identity such as submitting a photo of your drivers license.
+You might also be asked to provide additional proof of identity such as submitting a photo of your driver’s license.

 How Bumped Works

 As I noted, Bumped previously allowed you to select one stock from each of several categories, with each brand offering a different percentage that you’d earn from transactions.
 However, in this latest version of Bumped, you can select a set of stocks you want to earn when making purchases from participating retailers — akin to other shopping portals like Rakuten, but with stock vs. cashback.